th7mo/th7mo.com/ssh-key.md

 	This flag is optional.

 When you are prompted to "Enter a file in which to save the key", you can press Enter to accept the default file location.
-Otherwise if you want a different name for your SSH key, you can enter a custom name.
+Otherwise, if you want a different name for your SSH key, you can enter a custom name.
 The default directory for storing SSH keys is `~/.ssh/`.
 Press `Enter` until the file is generated.